ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/34680.svg)](https://asciinema.org/a/34680)

-A version of the classical battleships game.
+is a clone of the classical battleships game.

 ### [seatris](https://www.earth.li/projectpurple/progs/seatris.html)

-Another clone of the tetris game.
+is a clone of Tetris game.

 ### [the sewer massacre](https://common-lisp.net/project/lifp/sewers.htm)

-A roguelike game written in Lisp.
+is a roguelike game.

 ### [shell-tanks](https://github.com/annacrombie/shell-tanks)

 [![asciicast](https://asciinema.org/a/485506.svg)](https://asciinema.org/a/485506)

-A tank game in bash with randomly generated terrain in which the object is to destroy your opponent.
+is a tank game with randomly generated terrain in which the object is to destroy your opponent.

 ### [shellshock](https://dhampir.no/stuff/bash/shellshock)

 [![asciicast](https://asciinema.org/a/485508.svg)](https://asciinema.org/a/485508)

-A top-down space shooter written for bash.
+is a top-down space shooter.

 ### [shogi](https://www.gnu.org/software/gnushogi/)

-GNU Shogi is a computer program that plays the game of Shogi, also known as Japanese Chess.
+is a computer program that plays the game of Shogi, also known as Japanese Chess.

 ### [sil](http://www.amirrorclear.net/flowers/game/sil/)

-A good roguelike game.
+is a roguelike game.

 ### [simulchess](https://mbays.freeshell.org/simulchess/)

-Simultaneous-move chess.
+is a simultaneous-move chess.

 **Play**: ```ssh simulchess@sshgames.thegonz.net; password: simulchess```